sparkflows/sparkflows-docs/docs/tutorials/data-engineering/date-time-field-extract.rst

 Workflow
 -------

-Below is the workflow.
-It does the following:
+The below workflow:

 * Reads data from a dataset.
-* It creates a new DataFrame by extracting Year, Month, Day of month, Hour, Minute, Second fields from "TimeStamp"
+* It creates a new DataFrame by extracting "Year"," Month"," Day of month", "Hour", "Minute"," Second"  fields from "TimeStamp"
-* Prints the results.
+* Prints the result.

 .. figure:: ../../_assets/tutorials/data-engineering/date-time-field-extract/Capture1.PNG
    :alt: DateTimeFieldExtract